The Man Who Laughs: Background

 Making a parallel between the mutilation of one man and of human experience, Hugo touches on a recurrent theme in his work "la misère", and criticizes both the nobility which in boredom resorts to violence and oppression and the passivity of the people, who submit to it and prefer laughter to struggle.

+In an unpublished note Hugo explained that the subject of the book is philosophical, not historical.
+"If this book relates to something, it is to the eternal nature of man, and not the transient.
+The action, no doubt, and this is the law of drama as it is the law of life, takes place in a country and in a time, but it takes place above all in the human soul.
+The reflection of a particular page of history which enlightens us all sets the location, but does not confine us within it.
+The infinity of the heart is not from any century.
+Man is not dated."
+In another shorter essay in his preface he said simply: "I felt the need to affirm the soul".

 A few of Hugo's drawings can be linked with the book and its themes.
 For instance, the lighthouses of Eddystone and the Casquets in Book II, Chapter XI in the first part, where the author contrasts three types of beacon or lighthouse ('Le phare des Casquets' and 'Le phare d'Eddystone' – both 1866.
 Hugo also drew 'Le Lever ou la Duchesse Josiane' in quill and brown ink, for Book VII, Chapter IV (Satan) in part 2.

 Plot

 The novel is divided into two parts: La mer et la nuit (The sea and the night) and Par ordre du roi (On the king's command).